dpremy/dot-tmux/cheatsheets/tmux_cheatsheet.md

 | :capture-pane           | Copy entire visible contents of pane to buffer |
 | :save-buffer _file.txt_ | Save buffer contents to _file.txt_ |
 | :delete-buffer -b 0…9   | Delete buffer by number |

+## Version

+1/29/2022

+To be used in conjunction with dpremy’s tmux dotfiles - https://gitlab.com/dpremy/dot-tmux/